momo-trip/SmartC2Rust/README.md

 ### Updating dependencies

+⚠️IMPORTANT⚠️: Please be sure to run the following before anything else.
 SmartC2Rust depends on several kiso-* libraries that are pre-installed in the Docker image.
 To pull the latest updates for all components:

 ```bash